callthis/status-quo/README.md

 # Status Quo

-The existing state of affairs with its known degrees of freedoms and sanctions
+The existing state of affairs with its known degrees of freedoms, and sanctions (affordences).[^1]

 ## Table of Contents
 <div id="user-content-toc">